 There are 50 states, but only OneAmerica.
 American United Mutual Insurance Holding Company is primarily a life insurer whose operating units do business under the OneAmerica Financial Partners banner.
 The company offers individual life insurance, disability and long-term-care coverage, and annuities.
 For businesses the company offers employee benefits, retirement plans, and group life insurance.
-Its subsidiaries include American United Life Insurance, The State Life Insurance Company, OneAmerica Securities, Pioneer Mutual Life Insurance, and R.E.
-Moulton.
+Its subsidiaries include American United Life Insurance, The State Life Insurance Company, OneAmerica Securities, OneAmerica Assets Management, and Pioneer Mutual Life Insurance.
 The company operates in 49 states and Washington, DC.

 Flagship insurer American United Life was formed in the 1936 merger of United Mutual Life Insurance and American Central Life Insurance.